pkgforge/soarpkgs/SBUILD_SPEC.md

     - "https://github.com/mypkg"
   ```
   - This is Optional & can be left empty or removed completely `(TYPE:RECOMMENDED)`
-  - This contains the url to source code (Git/SVN/etc)
+  - This contains the url to the `download/source` page which contains the download link for the `pkg`
+  - This should `NOT BE CONFUSED` with `homepage`
-  - Can have single or multiple entries
+  - Can have only single or multiple entries
 </details>
 <!--  -->
 <details id="tag"><summary><b><code>17.
 Tags (TYPE:RECOMMENDED)</code></a></b></summary>